Derby County was delighted to confirm the appointment of Paul Clement as their new Head Coach on 1st June 2015.

 Zuberbühler has held the position of goalkeeping coach on three separate occasions with the Philippines national side as well as at Swiss top flight side BSC Young Boys.

-Darren Wassall has occupied the role of Academy Manager at Derby County since April 2009.
+Darren Wassall has been in charge of the Academy at Derby County since April 2009, initially as Academy Manager and then in 2015 Academy Director.

 He oversees the running of Derby’s Academy set-up at the Training Centre on a daily basis, with the rest of the Academy staff reporting directly to him.

-During his tenure, a number of players have progressed through the ranks into the first-team set-up, including Will Hughes, Jeff Hendrick, Mark O’Brien and Mason Bennett.
+During his tenure, a number of players have progressed through the ranks into the first-team set-up including Will Hughes, Jeff Hendrick, Jamie Hanson, Mark O’Brien and Mason Bennett.

 In the summer of 2014, Wassall successfully oversaw Derby’s bid to achieve Category One status under the Elite Player Performance Plan.